HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-tf.md

 ```

-### 8. Adding Workstations in CAS Manager
+### 8. Adding Workstations in Anyware Manager
-To connect to workstations, they have to be added through CAS Manager.
+To connect to workstations, they have to be added through Anyware Manager.
 1. In a browser, enter ```https://<cas-mgr-public-ip>```.
-    - The default username for CAS Manager is ```adminUser```.
+    - The default username for Anyware Manager is ```adminUser```.
 2. Click Workstations on the left sidebar, click the blue **+** and select **Add existing remote workstation**.
 3. From the **Provider** dropdown, select **Private Cloud**.
 6. In the search box below, select Windows and CentOS workstations.